IP Ingress Protection.

 wysupload_109

-Most solenoid valves for safe area use (non hazardous area) are IP65 as standard offering good ingress protection for dust and moisture (find IP65 solenoid valves here), however there are always exceptions such as IP54 which are commonly used in the USA, Canada and Far East.
+However there are always exceptions such as IP54 which are commonly used in the USA, Canada and Far East.

 In rare instances such as low voltage applications for appliances and water dispensing equipment the solenoid valves are typically enclosed within a dry dust free cabinet and ingress protection is required and faston tags can be used. (find solenoid valves with faston tags)

 For hazardous area use where there are or could be potentially explosive gases, fluids or dusts in the atmosphere then an ATEX solenoid coils must be used.
-These fall into different categories but basically there are 3 types: (find ATEX solenoid valves here)
+These fall into different categories, but basically there are 3 types: (find ATEX solenoid valves here)

 ATEX Protection by encapsulation ll 2 G Ex mb ll T4 Gb and ll 2 D Ex tb IIIC T130°C Db IP65